MonticolaExplorator/DevBlog/_posts/2023-01-20-net-anonymous-are-generic.md

 Console.WriteLine($"Cost is {value.Amount} {value.Currency}");
 ~~~~

 On the previous sentence, we are creating a _value_ object that has an _Amount_ and a _Currency_ properties, and we can make reference to those properties later in the code.
-But dit not have to explicitly declare a type.
+But we dit not have to explicitly declare a type.
 This feature is specially handy when working with [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/).
 For instance, if we have a collection of bank customers with _Expense_ and _Income_ and we want to select the balance for each one, we can simply do:

 ~~~~c#
 var balances = customers.Select(c => new {Balance = c.Income - c.Expense, Currency = c.Currency})